The rank of Mazur's Eisenstein ideal: Matrix-valued deformations

 be an $A$-GMA, and let $\Phi: B_A \times C_A \to A$ be the $A$-bilinear map that induces the multiplication in $E_A$.
 Then there is a bijection between the set of $A$-GMA homomorphisms $E_A \to M_2(A)$ and the set of pairs $(\varphi_b: B_A \to A, \varphi_c: C_A \to A)$ of $A$-module homomorphisms satisfying $\Phi(b,c)=\varphi_b(b) \varphi_c(c)$ for all $b \in B_A$ and $c \in C_A$. \end{lem} \begin{proof} The map sends an $A$-GMA homomorphism $\Psi:E_A \to M_2(A)$ to $(\Psi|_{B_A}, \Psi|_{C_A})$.
 The fact that $\Psi$ is an $A$-GMA homomorphism implies that $\Phi(b,c)=\Psi(b) \Psi(c)$ for all $b \in B_A$ and $c \in C_A$.
 Conversely, given a pair $(\varphi_b, \varphi_c)$, we can define a map of $A$-modules by

 and we see that it is a homomorphism of $A$-GMAs if and only if $\Phi(b,c)=\varphi_b(b) \varphi_c(c)$ for all $b \in B_A$ and $c \in C_A$. \end{proof}

-For the universal Cayley-Hamilton $R$-algebra $E$, the following lemma shows that deformations of $\rho_0$ give rise to $A$-GMA homomorphisms from $E$ to a matrix algebra. \begin{lem} Let $\rho_n: G_{\Q,S} \ra \GL_2(\zp{r}[\epsilon_n])$ be a good deformation of $\rho_0$ modulo $p^r$.
-Then there exists a GMA structure on the Cayley-Hamilton $R$-algebra $E$ such that the Cayley-Hamilton representation $\rho_n : E \ra M_2(\zp{r}[\epsilon_n])$ induced by $\rho_n$ is a homomorphism of GMAs. \end{lem} \begin{proof} See \cite[Thm.\ 3.2.2]{PG4}, for example. \end{proof}
+For the universal Cayley--Hamilton $R$-algebra $E$ defined in \S\ref{subsec:construction of R}, the following lemma shows that deformations of $\rho_0$ give rise to GMA homomorphisms from $E$ to a matrix algebra. \begin{lem} Let $\rho_n: G_{\Q,S} \ra \GL_2(\zp{r}[\epsilon_n])$ be a good deformation of $\rho_0$ modulo $p^r$.
+Then there exists a GMA structure on the Cayley--Hamilton $R$-algebra $E$ such that the Cayley--Hamilton representation $\rho_n : E \ra M_2(\zp{r}[\epsilon_n])$ induced by $\rho_n$ is a homomorphism of GMAs. \end{lem} \begin{proof} The Cayley--Hamilton representation $\rho_n$ exists by virtue of the universal property of $E$: $\rho_n$ is finite-flat and induces a pseudorepresentation with the properties enumerated in Proposition \ref{prop:universal property of R}.
+For the rest, see \cite[Thm.\ 3.2.2]{WWE4}, for example. \end{proof}